The prospects for a repeat of the post-World War II experience of falling debt/GDP ratios are poor.

-Arnold Kling was an economist on the staff of the Board of Governors of the Federal Reserve System from 1980-1986.
+Arnold Kling is an economist who served on the staff of the Board of Governors of the Federal Reserve System from 1980-1986.
 He was a senior economist at Freddie Mac from 1986-1994.
 In 1994, he started Homefair.com, one of the first commercial sites on the World Wide Web.
 (Homefair was sold in 1999 to Homestore.com.)
 Kling is an adjunct scholar with the Cato Institute and a member of the Financial Markets Working Group at the Mercatus Center at George Mason University.
-He teaches statistics and economics at the Berman Hebrew Academy in Rockville, Maryland.